Best places to

 Wailua Valley State Wayside

-While most visitors breeze right by this scenic stop, Wailua Valley State Wayside offers some of the best mauka (toward the mountains) and mauna (toward the ocean) views along the Road to Hana, including high elevation views of Ke’anae Valley, the sprawling taro fields of Wailua Village and, on clear days, nearby waterfalls.
+Keep your eyes peeled, since most visitors breeze right by this scenic stop!
+Wailua Valley State Wayside offers some of the best mauka (toward the mountains) and mauna (toward the ocean) views along the Road to Hana.
+Take in the high elevation views of Ke’anae Valley, the sprawling taro fields of Wailua Village and, on clear days, the nearby waterfalls.
 Climb up the stairs on your right for an unforgettable photo opportunity.

 Pua’a Ka’a Falls

-Pua’a Ka’a Falls and State Park is a rest stop located at Mile Marker 22 on the Road to Hana.
-This is a great location to put on your Road to Hana list of to-do’s because it offers an area to relax, public restrooms, and a walking trail to a waterfall and freshwater pool.
+Pua’a Ka’a Falls and State Park is a rest stop that sits at Mile Marker 22 on the Road to Hana.
+This is a great place to put on your Road to Hana list of to-do’s since it offers an area where you can relax, some public restrooms, and a walking trail to a falls and a freshwater pool.
 To access the waterfall and swimming hole, follow the trail that is across the street from the public restrooms.

 Hana Farms Roadside Stand

-Right at the entrance of Hana Town at Mile Marker 31, don’t miss Hana Farms’ Roadside Stand, a local marketplace where you can shop for exotic and locally made products.
-Grab some local hot sauce, spreads such as banana butter and lilikoi jam, branch-to-bar chocolate made in Hana, coffee, baked goods, or even skincare products.
+The next spot is right at the entrance of Hana Town, at Mile Marker 31.
+Don’t miss Hana Farms’ Roadside Stand, a local marketplace where you can shop for exotic and locally made products.
+Grab some local hot sauce, or some spreads such as banana butter and lilikoi jam.
+They also have branch-to-bar chocolate made in Hana, coffee, baked goods, and even skincare products.

 Wai’anapanapa State Park

 As far as Maui scenery goes, this is where you’ll get the most bang for your buck.
-Hawaiian for “glistening water,” Wai’anapanapa offers a little something for everyone, including a picture-perfect black sand beach, sea arches, a blowhole, hiking and walking trails, lava tubes, and stunning panoramic views of the rugged East Maui coastline.
+Wai’anapanapa is Hawaiian for “glistening water,” and it has a little something for everyone.
+There is a picture-perfect black sand beach, some sea arches, a blowhole, a few hiking and walking trails, lava tubes, and stunning panoramic views of the rugged East Maui coast.

 Hana Town

 Without a doubt, Hana Town is one of the best small towns in all of Hawaii.
-It’s full of Hawaiian history, friendly residents, natural wonders, organic farms, and gorgeous beaches.
-The town is quite sleepy and rural, famously regarded as “Heavenly Hana.”
+It’s full of history, friendly locals, natural wonders, organic farms, and gorgeous beaches.
+The town is quite sleepy and rural, and is famously known as “Heavenly Hana.”

 Hamoa Beach

-Consistently named one of “Maui’s Best Beaches,” and a favorite of author Ernest Hemingway, Hamoa Beach is only a short drive past Hana and well worth the drive.
-Lined with sea cliffs and beautifully surrounded by lush vegetation, this 100-foot wide and over 1,000-foot-long crescent-shaped beach offers a quiet, relaxing, truly Hawaiian escape with a view.
+Consistently named one of “Maui’s Best Beaches,” Hamoa Beach was a favorite of author Ernest Hemingway.
+This beach is only a short drive past Hana and it is well worth the drive.
+Lined with sea cliffs and surrounded by lush vegetation, this long crescent-shaped beach is 100 feet wide and over 1,000 feet long.
+It offers a calm, quiet, truly Hawaiian escape with quite a view.

 Wailua Falls

-Considered the most photographed and one of the most beautiful waterfalls on Maui, Wailua Falls is an 80-foot cascading waterfall and plunge pool located directly off the side of the road before you reach ‘Ohe’o Gulch.
-Wear sturdy shoes and take the short but slippery hike down to the base for a truly rewarding experience and view.
+Considered to be the most photographed and one of the most beautiful waterfalls on Maui, here is Wailua Falls.
+It is an 80-foot cascading waterfall with a plunge pool, found just off the side of the road before you reach ‘Ohe’o Gulch.
+Make sure to wear sturdy shoes, and take the short but slippery hike down to the base for a truly rewarding experience and view.

-Most commonly known as the Seven Sacred Pools, Ohe’o Gulch is located inside the Kipahulu District region of Haleakala National Park.
-Just 10 miles past Hana Town, you won’t find a more breathtaking setting on Maui.
+Most commonly known as the Seven Sacred Pools, Ohe’o Gulch is found inside the Kipahulu District region of Haleakala National Park.
+It is just 10 miles past Hana Town, and you won’t find a more breathtaking setting in all of Maui.
 It is easy to see why this is one of the most popular stops on the road to Hana.
-Visitors will be amazed by the gorgeous cascading waterfalls and beautiful freshwater pools that stream to one another, reaching down to the crashing waves of the ocean.
-In recent years, direct access to the pools has been closed for safety reasons, but it is still a must-see!
+Visitors here will be amazed by the gorgeous cascading waterfalls and beautiful freshwater pools that stream to one another, reaching all the way down to the crashing waves of the ocean.
+In recent years, access to the pools has been closed off for safety reasons, but it is still a must-see!

 Back Side of Haleakala

 If you’re a fan of remote beauty, you’ll fall in love with this part of the drive.
-While most visitors on the Road to Hana turn around and drive straight back once they reach Hana Town, we recommend exploring further and driving the back road all the way around from Kipahulu into Kula.
+Most of those who drive the Road to Hana turn around and head straight back once they reach Hana Town.
+We suggest that you explore further and drive the back road all the way around from Kipahulu into Kula.

 Mahalo for reading